Honeywell 6000 series: Hardware

 6000-series systems were said to be "memory oriented" — a system controller in each memory module arbitrated requests from other system components (processors, etc.).
 Memory modules contained 128 K words of 1.2 μs 36-bit words; a system could support one or two memory modules for a maximum of 256 K words (1 MB of 9-bit bytes).
 Each module provided two-way interleaved memory.

 Devices called Input/Output Multiplexers (IOMs) served as intelligent I/O controllers for communication with most peripherals.
 The IOM supported two different types of peripheral channels: Common Peripheral Channels could handle data transfer rates up to 650,000 cps; Peripheral Subsystem Interface Channels allowed transfers up to 1.3 million cps.

 The 6000 supported multiple processors and IOMs.
 Each processor and IOM had four ports for connection to memory; each memory module had eight ports for communication with other system components, with an interrupt cell for each port.

 Memory protection and relocation was accomplished using a base and bounds register in the processor, the Base Address Register (BAR).
 The IOM was passed the contents of the BAR for each I/O request, allowing it to use virtual rather than physical addresses.

+In the Multics-compatible systems there was an Appending Unit based on the unit of same name in the GE 645.
+This implemented the Multics model of virtual memory using "Paged Segments".
+These systems also had a hardware implementation of the Multics protection ring architecture, in contrast to the GE 645 which had emulated protection rings in software.
+This significantly improved the performance of ring passing events in Multics compared to on the GE 645.

+From the DPS-8 generation onwards GCOS could use a competing Virtual Memory architecture that was not compatible with what Multics required from the hardware.
+That model divided the memory space into 512 Working spaces each of which were further divided into 1024 pages (in DPS-8 implementation) of 4096KB size.
+On top of this GCOS implemented Segments which could be grouped together in Domains (a Domain could have segments from multiple Working Spaces) which a process could access.

 A variety of communications controllers could also be used with the system.
 The older DATANET-30 and the DATANET 305— intended for smaller systems with up to twelve terminals attached to an IOM.
 The DATANET 355 processor attached directly to the system controller in a memory module and was capable of supporting up to 200 terminals.